-For centuries, general ledgers were kept on paper, but in recent decades have typically been automated in enterprise accounting software and in ERP, which integrates core accounting functions with modules for managing related business processes, such as order management and human resource management.
+For centuries, general ledgers were kept on paper, but in recent decades they have typically been automated in enterprise accounting software and in ERP, which integrates core accounting functions with modules for managing related business processes.
+Processes could include order management and human resource management.
 GLs are also a component in enterprise asset management software.

 In such systems, the GL serves as a central repository for the accounting data.

 Here is an example of an accounting transaction within a general ledger for a fictional account, ABCDEFGH Software.
 Note that this specific example refers to ABCDEFGH Software's cash account.